What does a Policy Specialist do?

 How to become a Policy Specialist?

-- Earn a Relevant Degree: Start with a bachelor's degree in political science, public administration, law, or a related field.
-This education provides the foundational knowledge needed to understand policy processes.
+- Gain Relevant Education: Start with a bachelor's degree in public policy, political science, or a related field.
+Some positions may require a master's degree.

-- Gain Experience: Seek internships or entry-level positions in government agencies, non-profits, or think tanks.
-This experience helps build practical skills and a network in the field.
+- Build Practical Experience: Seek internships or entry-level positions in government agencies, think tanks, or non-profit organizations.
+This hands-on experience is crucial.

 How long does it take to become a Policy Specialist?